xamdel/custom-instructions-loader/roadmap.md

     -[x] Create EditButton component for passing state to form component -[x] Page for viewing details of single set of instructions -[x] Back button component
--[] Insert button on InstructionView page
+-[x] Insert button on InstructionView page
--[] Basic instructions for how to use the extension
+-[] Basic instructions for how to use the extension -[] Replace window.confirms with in-app modals

 ### 3. Content Script
 -[x] Implement script to insert instructions into ChatGPT's textareas